-10. For permission to import applications must be made in writing to the Minister for Agriculture and Water Resources.
+10. For permission to import applications must be made in writing to the Minister for Agriculture.
 The application should include the following information:

 - importer's name and address;

 - details of the goods to be imported;

 - quantity and distribution (end use);

 - manufacturer;

-- · port of lading:
+- port of lading:

 - bill of lading number;

 - ETA date and place.

-- 11. Proof of authorisation or a Test Certificate is required on importation.
+11. Proof of authorisation or a Test Certificate is required on importation.

-- 12. There is no licensing fee or administrative charge.

-- 13. There is no deposit or advance payment requirement associated with the issue of licenses.
+13. There is no deposit or advance payment requirement associated with the issue of licenses.

-- 14. Permits apply to one consignment only. - 15.
-There is no penalty for the non-utilisation of a license or a portion of a license. - 16.
-Licenses are not transferable between importers. - 17.
-Conditions may be applied regarding the custody, use, disposal or destruction of the imported woolpacks for the purpose of ensuring that they are not used otherwise than for the purpose for which the permission is granted.
+14. Permits apply to one consignment only.

+- 15. There is no penalty for the non-utilisation of a license or a portion of a license. - 16.
+Licenses are not transferable between importers.

+17. Conditions may be applied regarding the custody, use, disposal or destruction of the imported woolpacks for the purpose of ensuring that they are not used otherwise than for the purpose for which the permission is granted.